Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 Delete manually created resources throughout the labs:

 * ECR - delete any Docker images pushed to your ECR repository.
-* CloudWatch logs groups

-Finally, [delete the CloudFormation stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) launched at the beginning of the workshop to clean up the rest.
+Finally, [delete the CDK stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) launched at the beginning of the workshop to clean up the rest.
 If the stack deletion process encountered errors, look at the Events tab in the CloudFormation dashboard, and you'll see what steps failed.
 It might just be a case where you need to clean up a manually created asset that is tied to a resource goverened by CloudFormation.

+    ```
+    $ poetry run cdk destroy mythicalstack --require-approval never
+    $ poetry run cdk destroy mythicaldistribution --require-approval never
+    ```